-QRead: The Accessible eText reader from the future!
+QRead: The Accessible eBook reader for the blind

 - Books are in a variety of formats requiring many different applications to open.

 - Some popular reading applications are difficult to use with a screenreader

 - Some reading applications only read with their built-in voice, not letting a person see how words are spelled or change the voice that reads the book.

 - There is no standard way of keeping your place in a book, especially if your computer crashes!

 - Navigation, particularly by large blocks of text such as pages or chapters is often impossible.

 My name is Christopher Toth, and I wrote QRead to make reading fun and easy again.
 I need the software myself, and I want to help other visually impaired people discover the pleasure of reading e-books.

 QRead lets the reader focus on the content of books without worrying about the mechanics of reading.
 It has comfort and flexibility at its core, fading into the background as you reach the climax in a thriller or romance.
 Book navigation is easy and uses keystrokes blind readers already use with their screenreader, so they can focus on what really matters.